Chinese orchestra

 The term Chinese orchestra is most commonly used to refer to the modern Chinese orchestra that is found in China and various overseas Chinese communities.
 This modern Chinese orchestra first developed out of Jiangnan sizhu ensemble in the 1920s into a form that is based on the structure and principles of a Western symphony orchestra but using Chinese instruments.
 The orchestra is divided into four sections – wind, plucked strings, bowed strings, and percussion, and usually performs modernized traditional music called guoyue.
-The orchestra may be referred to as Minzu Yuetuan (民族乐团) or Minyuetuan (民乐团) in mainland China, Chung Ngok Tuen (中樂團) in Hong Kong, Huayuetuan (华乐团) in Southeast Asia, or Guoyuetuan (國樂團 (national orchestra)) in Taiwan, all meaning Chinese orchestra.
+The orchestra may be referred to as Minzu Yuetuan (民族乐团) or Minyuetuan (民乐团) in mainland China, Chung Ngok Tuen (中樂團) in Hong Kong, Huayuetuan (华乐团) in Southeast Asia, or Guoyuetuan (國樂團 (national orchestra)) in Taiwan.

 The term modern Chinese orchestra is sometimes used to distinguish the current form from ancient Chinese orchestras that existed since the Shang dynasty and was used in royal courts and later during Confucian ceremonies.

 Ancient Chinese orchestra

-Archaeological findings suggest that ancient China has a highly developed and sophisticated music culture.
+Archaeological findings suggest that ancient China had a highly developed and sophisticated music culture.
 Music was an important element in traditional ritualistic ceremonies during the Shang dynasty (c.
 1550-1111 BC), and it reached one of its peaks during the Zhou dynasty (c.
 1111–222 BC).
 The ancient orchestra of the Zhou dynasty played a form of ceremonial music known as yayue.

 It featured a great abundance of percussion instruments.
 There were also several wind instruments, but only a few zither-type string instruments were used.
 All the bowed string instruments and many plucked string instruments first came to China from Central Asia after the Han dynasty (202 BC-AD 219).